HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 ![Fig. 1.2: Find Python Location](../images/python_location.png)

-If Python is not on PATH, follow the instructions [for adding python to PATH](https://realpython.com/add-python-to-path/).
+If Python is not on PATH, follow these instructions [for adding python to PATH](https://realpython.com/add-python-to-path/).

 ### Software Requirements